 Every worthy male member of the Church of Jesus Christ of Latter-day Saints holds the priesthood.
 The priesthood is divided into two types, the Aaronic, the lesser priesthood, and the Melchizedek, the greater priesthood.
 Each of these priesthoods has levels.
 In the Aaronic priesthood there are Deacons, Teachers, and Priests in ascending order.
 In the Melchizedek priesthood there are Elders, and High Priests in ascending order.
 I’m keeping this simple by only referring to levels of the priesthood at the congregational (Ward/Branch) level.
 Refer to the article, What Are The Basic Offices Of The Priesthood? to learn more about what happens in each level of the priesthood.
 The purpose of this article is to briefly discuss the reason for creating units called quorums to run the priesthood.

 A quorum, by definition is just a chosen group.
 It is a Latin word used anciently to describe a selected group of people with special responsibilities.
-To become a member of the quorum was to become a member of a special group.
-In this day and age of the Lord’s Church, he has designated each priesthood level in a congregation (ward/branch) as a quorum.
+To become a member of the quorum was to become a member of a special group with its attendant privileges and responsibilities.
+In this day and age of the Lord’s Church, He has designated each priesthood level in a congregation (ward/branch) as a quorum.
 Each quorum is the same in basic purpose, but different in size and responsibilities.
 Let’s start at the lowest level of the priesthood and work our way up.

 The Deacon’s quorum can hold up to 12 deacons, no more.
 If you have more than 12 deacons in a single ward then you generally have two quorums of Deacons.
 To be a Deacon you must be at least 11 years old and hold the Aaronic priesthood.
 The Deacon’s quorum is headed by a president and two councilors, all of whom are selected from the members of the quorum.
 They are taught each Sunday by an Adviser that is assigned by the Bishop to help guide these young men of the ward.
 Here is a link to what these young men are being taught each Sunday – Come, Follow Me